jqno/gnome-one-window-wonderland/README.md

 It doesn't work with full blown tiling window manager extensions like [Material Shell](https://material-shell.com/).

+# Building

+In order to install this extension locally, run `./build.sh local`.

+In order to create a package for upload to extensions.gnome.org, run `./build.sh package`.

 # Contributing

 I'm open for issues and PRs, but keep in mind that I may not have time to respond quickly.